-“So then I says to the guy, ‘leave the gun, take the Conolli.”
+"So then I says to the guy, 'leave the gun, take the Canolli."

-We’ve all “left the gun and took the Conolli” at least once in our lives, right?
-(Joking) The point is, you don’t want to that client who tells crucial information to his or her lawyer and then ends up wondering whether that information is “attorney client privileged” or not.
+We've all "left the gun and took the Canolli" at least once in our lives, right?
+Or more likely, something less extreme but nonetheless unflattering.
+The point is, you don't want to that client who tells crucial information to his or her lawyer and then ends up wondering whether that information is “attorney client privileged” or not.

 Attorney client privilege is a fundamental legal protection offered to individuals, companies, and organizations who provide confidential information and who seek counsel from their lawyer or law firm.